To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-The ICA is open on the following national holidays, when admission is FREE for all: Martin Luther King Jr. Day, Presidents’ Day, Memorial Day, Juneteenth, Labor Day, and Indigenous Peoples’ Day.
-Library passes are not needed for those days.
+Free to the public on select Monday holidays: Martin Luther King Jr. Day, Presidents’ Day, Memorial Day, Juneteenth, Labor Day, and Indigenous Peoples’ Day.

 Isabella Stewart Gardner Museum